DaveHealS/Data-Processing-and-Storage/README.md

 - inmemoryDB.commit();
 - inmemoryDB.rollback();

+To see the values of the database, you have to print out (eg. System.out.print) in conjunction with the "inmemory.get(key)"-method.
+Any exceptions will terminate the program, useless used in a try-catch block.
 The example code from Figure 2 can be run and its output displayed by calling the "example()" method within the Main.

 ## Write-Up
 Thinking about a database solution that allows for rollbacks was interessting.
 But this assignment lacks in-depth, as problems like dirty-writes and write-read-conflicts mostly happen with simultaneous accesses to a database.
 Adding this aspect could elevate this assigment.
 Alternatively, students could perform a write-up or inspection on database problems that can occure.